 Roofing including roof space

 Repair category 2

-Notes Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
+Notes be able to provide further advice.
+Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
 Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
-Regular
+Regular maintenance should be anticipated particularly after adverse weather conditions.
+It is understood that slate coverings have been replaced over recent years.